By Dave Simcox

 The entire Houston South Project would encompass 10,533 acres north of State Road 58 and south of Maumee and Houston.
 Approximately 4,700 acres have been identified for various timber cutting strategies.

-Houston South lies in a Management Area which allows for commercial logging according to the most recent (2006) HNF forest management plan available here.
+Houston South lies in a Management Area which allows for commercial logging according to the most recent (2006) HNF forest management plan.

 Many of the Houston South Project areas are steeply sloped, adding to the concern about these soils which are thin and possibly highly erodible.
 Any time there is a potential for erosion due to soil disturbance and resultant sediment flow into a lake, especially one that is a drinking water source, the benefits from activities such as timber removal need to be weighed against the risk to the greater public good.

 Logging took place two years ago on approximately 60 acres nearby along Buffalo Pike which is an example of what could happen in the Houston South Project.
-See photos of Buffalo Pike here.
 More post-logging clean up of the site is promised.

 This event will also be live-streamed, so follow IFA and the Friends of Lake Monroe on Facebook to learn more.